wolverton-research-group/qmpy/docs/getting_started.rst

 Installation
 ============

-    It is recommended to install and use the `qmpy` within a python virtual environment.
-See :ref:`virtual-env`.
+*Note: It is recommended to install and use the qmpy within a python virtual environment.
+See,* :ref:`virtual-env`.

 ---------
 From repo